zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 | Daily Client Telemetry  | ClientTelemetry, DataSet=53004 | [https://datastudio.msftcloudes.com/#/entity/53004/schema](https://aka.ms/datastudio/#/entity/53004/schema) | [https://cosmos11.osdinfra.net/cosmos/AzureAnalytics.Partner.AAPT/shares/AzureAnalytics.Dev/AzureAnalytics.Dev.PublishedData/AAPT.Gauge.Ibiza.Daily/ClientTelemetry/](https://cosmos11.osdinfra.net/cosmos/AzureAnalytics.Partner.AAPT/shares/AzureAnalytics.Dev/AzureAnalytics.Dev.PublishedData/AAPT.Gauge.Ibiza.Daily/ClientTelemetry/)                          |
 | Hourly Client Telemetry | ClientTelemetryForKustoExport, DataSet=93405 | [https://aka.ms/datastudio/#/entity/93405/schema](https://aka.ms/datastudio/#/entity/93405/schema) | [https://cosmos11.osdinfra.net/cosmos/azureanalytics.partner.azureportal/shares/AzureAnalytics.Dev/AzureAnalytics.Dev.PublishedData/AAPT.Gauge.Ibiza.Hourly/ClientTelemetryForKustoExport/](https://cosmos11.osdinfra.net/cosmos/azureanalytics.partner.azureportal/shares/AzureAnalytics.Dev/AzureAnalytics.Dev.PublishedData/AAPT.Gauge.Ibiza.Hourly/ClientTelemetryForKustoExport/)   |

-## Kusto portal databases
+## Kusto Portal databases

-**Kusto** is a fantastic product, but it has some serious limitations when it comes to parallel access.
-For example, Kusto is somewhat single user, in that a specific  particular block of data is only ever on one machine.
-This means  it's very easy to write a query that will take the cluster down for all other processes, including the ingestion of new data and the execution of core alerting queries.
+**Kusto** is a fantastic product, but it has some limitations when it comes to parallel access.
+For example, Kusto is somewhat single user, in that a specific block of data is located on one and only one machine.
+This means it is possible to write queries that reduce cluster performance for all other processes, including the ingestion of new data and the execution of core alerting queries.

-To resolve this, we have deployed a Follower Cluster.
+To mitigate this performance issue, we have deployed a `Follower Cluster`.
 A follower cluster is a read-only view of the data with its own set of machines to handle querying.
 Empirical testing shows the data is typically available in well under a minute.

-Going forward, we are only offering Partners access to the follower cluster.
-The database names (AzurePortal, AzPtlCosmos, hostingservice) remain the same; on the cluster name has changed from AzPortal to AzPortalPartner.
-Unless your queries contain the `cluster("AzPortal")` references, they should run unchanged on the new cluster.
-Otherwise change 'cluster("AzPortal")' to 'cluster("AzPortalPartner")'.
+Consequently, we only offer access to the follower cluster to partners.
+The database names (AzurePortal, AzPtlCosmos, hostingservice) remain the same; however,  the cluster name has changed from `AzPortal` to `AzPortalPartner`.
+Your queries will run unchanged on the new cluster unless they  contain references to  `cluster("AzPortal")`.
+If they contain this reference,  change `'cluster("AzPortal")'` to `'cluster("AzPortalPartner")'`.

 The following table specifies the Kusto databases that contain Azure Portal telemetry data.
-Please run through your query from whatever database makes the most sense to you.
+Please run through your query on the database or cluster that makes the most sense to you.

-* **AzPtlCosmos**

-  This is the main Azure Portal telemetry database.
+* **AzPtlCosmos**: The main Azure Portal telemetry database.
 Data here is deduped, geo-coded, expanded and filtered.
 All the official dashboards and reports are based on this table.
 It is highly encouraged to use  this database for your needs.
 Data here is persisted for 120 days and excludes test traffic.

-* **AzurePortal**

-	This database contains  the raw, unprocessed data that comes from MDS directly to Kusto.
-There are many scenarios where you may want to debug extension issues, for example, performance or creates.
-This is the right table to use to review diagnostic events.
+* **AzurePortal**: Contains the raw, unprocessed data that comes from MDS directly to **Kusto**.
+There are many scenarios where you may want to review diagnostic events or debug extension issues, for example, performance or creates.
 Data here is persisted for 45 days.
-To filter out test traffic when performing queries on this database, use `userTypeHint == ""`.
+To filter out test traffic when performing queries, use `userTypeHint == ""`.

-* **AzPortalPartner**

-    The shared database named **Partner** is being made obsolete.
-Partners who need to create their own alerting and telemetry functions and tables can request a database of their own.
+* **AzPortalPartner**:  The replacement for the shared database named **Partner**, which is  obsolete.
+Partners who need to create their own alerting and telemetry functions and tables can request their own  database.
 The statistics and load history for the **AzPortalPartner** cluster are located at [https://aka.ms/GaugePartnerCluster](https://aka.ms/GaugePartnerCluster).

 ### Kusto tables